pableess/Bleess.Extensions.Logging.File/README.md

 - Rolling files
 - Standard Microsoft.Extensions.Logging configuration (similar to Console logging, etc)
 - Plugable custom formatters
-- Abitity to change settings while running
+- Abitity to change settings while running (using IOptionsMonitor)
-- Scopes
+- Logging scopes

 ## Usage
  The log provider is configured just like any other Microsoft.Extensions.Logging providers.
 There are extensions methods on the ILogBuilder to add the provider.